 Our board is made up of seven elected parent representatives, our principal and one elected staff trustee, all of who are in office for a term of three years.

 Kevin Cronin - Principal

-Maiana Waugh - Staff representative
+Maiana McCurdy - Staff representative

 My family and I have lived on the coast for 9yrs and we have two children attending our school.
 I am one of two directors of a medium sized building firm and have a passion for property and construction.
 I enjoy our community spirit.
 I want our students learning environments and school grounds to look and be the best they can be, not only for our Students but our Teachers, Parents and the wider community, so we can all be proud of being a part of Whangaparaoa School.
 I want to assist in any way possible and help this school develop and it's students to succeed.

 Hi, I’m Claire.
 Our family is enjoying our 5th year of association with Whangaparaoa School, having moved up from Arrowtown School.
 My husband Jude and I have three children, a son who has moved on to college, and two girls at school here.
 It's been an exciting time watching the growth and development of the school, and we love the values and pride Whangaparaoa instills into the children.
 I feel very fortunate to be part of a wonderful Board and have learnt many skills along the way.